The future is still uncertain for Toronto's bizarre cube house

 Full of natural light and greenery, albeit a little aged, Trainor's home is unlike anything I've been inside before.

-"I'm just grateful that this little custer of jewels is still here, in this confluence of traffic," says Trainor.
+"I'm just grateful that this little cluster of jewels is still here, in this confluence of traffic," says Trainor.

 One Sumach Street, which has stayed relatively the same aside from garden plots which were razed to become a parking lot, may yet lose its TriCube landmark that has sat at the periphery of mass change over the years.